Tenant Eviction – Advice for Landlords

 We suggest that the number of tenants put at risk of eviction by the current pandemic will be relatively modest.

-Those relying benefits appear most at risk.
-However their benefits will not reduce during the pandemic.
+Those relying on benefits appear most at risk.
+However, their benefits will not reduce during the pandemic.
 State employees are another very large section of the community.
 They are receiving their full salaries.
 Retired people’s income has not changed.
 Private sector employees who are not still working are on at least 80% of the usual earnings, so they should also be able to manage their priority outgoings.
-The self employed now have entitlement to significant support.
+The self-employed now have entitlement to significant support.

 For this reason, it is disturbing to watch various tenant focussed organisations agitating for complete rent holidays and wholesale changes to the balance of rights and responsibilities between landlords and tenants.
 This seems a frankly immoral attempt to exploit the coronavirus crisis to further their own political agendas.